 There are well known musicians that came from those two programs that Tony Williams mentored and influenced.
 Some of them include James Lloyd, Curtis Harmon, Cedric Napolean (all from Pieces Of A Dream); Glenn Williams, Mark Mitchell, Joey DeFrancesco, Mark Henry, Leon Jordan, Leon Jordan, Jr., Duane Eubanks, Derrick Bush, Daryl Hall, Christian McBride, Pamela Williams and his son Glenn Williams just to name a few.
 Throughout the years, Tony and the Mount Airy Cultural Center has received a great amount of support from many volunteers and some of the surrounding areas finest musicians.
 Some of them include Sonny Hoxter, Tommy Grice, Joe Stevenson, Wesley Norton, Dr. Val Jennings, Don Wilson, Mark Mitchell, Mike Boone, Stan Wilson and Leon Jordan.

 "Straight Ahead Jazz" is Tony's love in the music genres.
 He formed his own groups and ensembles and has continued on in the profession of a jazz musician for over 50 years.
-He has recorded and/or performed with such jazz greats as Nat Adderley, Butch Ballard, Bootsie Barnes, Keter Betts, John Blake, Tyrone Brown, Ray Bryant, Donald Byrd, Tommy Campbell, Jean Carn, Johnnie Coles, Wild Bill Davis, Bill Doggett, Bobby Durham, Eddie Green, Al Grey, Tommy Grice, Daryl Hall, Lionel Hampton, Groove Holmes, Al Jackson, Etta Jones, Leon Jordan, Junior Mance, Jim Martinez, Jimmy McGriff, Craig McIver, Dick Morgan, Barbara Morrison, David "Fathead" Newman, Jimi Odell, Trudy Pitts, Gerald Price, Irene Reid, Charlie Rice, Lee Smith, Terell Stafford, Dakota Staton, Gerald Price, Billy Paul, Jean Carn, Wendy Simon, Junior Mance, Mickey Roker, Shirley Scott, Dr. Lonnie Liston Smith, Tim Warfield, Grover Washington, Jr., Ronnie Wells, Joerg Widmoser, Claude Williams, Phil Wright and Cissy Houston.
+He has recorded and/or performed with such jazz greats as Nat Adderley, Butch Ballard, Bootsie Barnes, Kenny Baron, Keter Betts, John Blake, Tyrone Brown, Randy Brecker, Jeannie Brooks, Ray Bryant, Donald Byrd, Tommy Campbell, Jean Carn, Walter Clark, Johnnie Coles, Wild Bill Davis, Bill Doggett, Bobby Durham, Kebby Gates, Aaron Graves, Eddie Green, Al Grey, Tommy Grice, Daryl Hall, Lionel Hampton, Jimmy Heath, Rob Henderson, Groove Holmes, Cissy Houston, Al Jackson, Etta Jones, Leon Jordan, Miss Justine, James Lloyd, Junior Mance, Wynton Marsalis, Jim Martinez, Jimmy McGriff, Craig McIver, Larry McKenna, Dick Morgan, Wayne Morgan, Barbara Morrison, David "Fathead" Newman, Jimi Odell, Trudy Pitts, Dave Posmontier, Gerald Price, Irene Reid, Charlie Rice, Lee Smith, Terell Stafford, Dakota Staton, Gerald Price, Billy Paul, Jean Carn, Wendy Simon, Junior Mance, Mickey Roker, Shirley Scott, Dr. Lonnie Liston Smith, Barbara Walker, Tim Warfield, Grover Washington, Jr., Ronnie Wells, Joerg Widmoser, Claude Williams, Don Wilson, Phil Wright.

 Tony has been blessed to have some of the world's greatest jazz musicians as a part of his ensemble.
-The musicians that have primarily worked as a part of the Tony Williams Quartet are Don Wilson (deceased) , Dave Posmontier, Aaron Graves, Mike Boone, Lee Smith, Craig McIver and Rob Henderson.
+The musicians that have primarily works as a part of the Tony Williams Quartet are Dave Posmontier, Aaron Graves, Mike Boone, Lee Smith, Craig McIver and Rob Henderson.

 Tony also was a part of the Bill Cosby band on his TV show.
 He and Bill Cosby have stayed very close throughout the years as Bill Cosby performs annually as a part of the Tony Williams Scholarship Jazz Festival with the Bill Cosby Reunion Band.
 Tony had the honor of re-uniting with the Bill Cosby Reunion Band this past April (2010) at the Kimmel Center in Philadelphia as Bill Cosby was honored as the recipient of the Marion Anderson Award.